sebmatecho/health_insurance/readme.md

 ## Variable selection
 A random forest was used to select the most relevant features for this project.
 The main idea is that every feature would contribute to the impurity, the more a feature decreases the impurity, the more important the feature is.
-According to the
+According to the model, the variables vintage, annual_premium, age, region_code, sales_channel, vehiche_damage and vehicle_age were to be considered.
+Thus, such variables were used for this iteration of the project.

 <img src="parameters/feature_importance.png" width="430" height="400" />